-At Nectar Yoga Retreat, our commitment extends beyond providing serene yoga escapes; it delves into connecting with and stewarding the land, its flora and waterways.
-In keeping with this year’s theme of centering a plant or funghi found on Bowen each month, February’s spotlight is the Pine tree (be sure to check out January’s article, To The Mosses: Ecological, Functional, and Spiritual Uses of Moss.
+In keeping with Nectar Yoga Retreat’s 2024 theme of centering a plant or funghi found on Bowen each month, February’s spotlight is the Pine tree (be sure to check out January’s article, To The Mosses: Ecological, Functional, and Spiritual Uses of Moss.

 Pine’s Height, Anatomy and Resilience